mihir-shah99/VulnDroid/README.md

 > This also teaches the practice of secure coding.
 > The developer can observe the source code and understand that the flag value is stored in an encrypted format and only the hash of the user input flag is stored.
 > The validated is also carried out only by comparing the hash values.
-> This makes the Source code quite difficult to reverse from the bundled APK.
+> This makes the Source code quite difficult to reverse from the bundled APK
+> even in absence of any obfuscation tool like ProGuard

 # Steps for installation
 1. Open the Project in Android Studio